girichinna27/finkraft-repo/README.md

 1. Download the .pem file from my email / git repo & change the permissions to the .pem file as follows:
 	i) Open your terminal & go to the location of .pem file ii) Run the following command to set the required permissions:
-	*`chmod 600 finkraft-keypair.pem`*
+	*`chmod 600 finkraft-keypair-new.pem.pem`*

 3. Run the following command from your terminal to connect to EC2 instance:
    `$ ssh -i "finkraft-keypair-new.pem.pem" ubuntu@ec2-13-49-245-183.eu-north-1.compute.amazonaws.com`

 ## Note:
 I had given load to the server for testing the auto-scaling, it's working as expected.
-See the attached screenshot for reference:
 Command for load:
-## `stress --cpu 4 --timeout 60`
+## `stress --cpu 4 --timeout 60`    ### Run this command from EC2 instance terminal

 # For manual Auto scaling - There are 2 ways: